Emily Dickinson Lexicon

 latitude (-s), n.
 [L. lātus, broad, wide.] (webplay: acceptation, actions, degree, doubt, freedom, full, large, limits, place, south).

-- Clime; global position; locality defined by distance of parallel to the equator.
+- Clime; global position; locality defined by its parallel distance from the equator.

 - Extent; range; scope; margin within which variance is tolerated.